brizdotdev/dotfiles/win/README.md

     }
     ```

-1. Set the Windows path to the repo as an environment variable
+1. In WSL, Set the Windows path to the repo as an environment variable

     ```shell
     export DOTFILES_REPO_WIN=`wslpath -w $(pwd)`
     ```

-1. Run the desired Ansible playbooks from WSL
+1. In WSL, Run the desired Ansible playbooks

     ```shell
     cd win/ansible